Pathline FoundryPathline Foundry

 The bottom line

 CBPS isn't going away, isn't being delayed (despite occasional rumors), and isn't being softened.
-The first deadline is real, the penalties are real, and the incentive is finite.
+The deadlines are real, the penalties are real, and the incentive is finite.

 If you own a covered building in Washington and you're not already on a compliance path, the most expensive choice you can make is to wait another quarter.
 Every month of delay costs both auditor availability and incentive headroom.